Host the Best Virtual Trivia Game for Seniors with These Questions

 Video: Make sure your presentation uses a large font that’s easy to read.
 When you have senior viewers, they could have some vision issues, and lots of little text on a screen may discourage your older audience from engaging.

 Platform: Make sure you and your players know how to use whatever platform you choose.
 There are pros and cons to many of them, so do a little research before you start.
 It needs to be senior-friendly, so focus finding one with little set up, and higher security.
 At televëda, we developed our live streaming software for seniors in mind to ensure the best experience for them.

 Ready to just get signed up for free virtual trivia for adults 65+ (plus a ton of other fun events!)?
 Sign up today for free!

 If you work with a senior center or community organization, book a demo here to see how we can seamlessly digitize your offerings.

-Make Your Virtual Trivia Questions Senior-Specific
+Make Your Online Trivia Questions Adult & Senior-Specific

 When making the content, choose an appropriate level of challenge, and make them fun!
 Also, know your audience.
 Instead of talking about the most-used hashtag, try asking about music groups from the mid 1900s, political history, or science.